17 February 2019 | blog

-With cloud-based batch GPU processing for fast, accurate and deep analysis, finding the optimal directions to remove the part from the mould in cases where undercuts prevent its removal will allow the optimal/cheapest mould for the customer to be determined rapidly.
-Meanwhile, developing algorithms to recognise features, analyse mouldability and identify and fix errors during geometry pre-processing will offer key data to generate repeatable, accurate quotes.
+With cloud-based batch GPU processing for fast, accurate and deep analysis, finding the optimal directions to remove the part from the mold in cases where undercuts prevent its removal will allow the optimal/cheapest mold for the customer to be determined rapidly.
+Meanwhile, developing algorithms to recognise features, analyse moldability and identify and fix errors during geometry pre-processing will offer key data to generate repeatable, accurate quotes.

 GPU CAD technology to build a machine learning CAD simulation environment.
 This will be used to investigate a reinforcement learning approach to power automation of more complex tasks later down the line.